 What is the procedure for Evicting Squatters?

 Can squatters be kicked out?
 It’s not that simple.
 You may have to pay legal fines if any harm comes to the squatters during the eviction process.
 The stipulated procedure for evicting trespassers is alerting the authorities and letting the police deal with them.
 For tenants that stopped paying rent, the process is lengthy and involves filing an eviction notice or lawsuit.

 How to Secure an Empty Property against Theft, Vandalism?

 We strongly recommend the use of a video alarm system to safeguard a vacant building against thieves and vandals.
 It makes it easier to alert the authorities in the event of a break-in.
 These criminals can be caught red-handed, which would serve as a warning for other offenders in the areas.
 A video surveillance system improves the efficiency of your monitoring system as we recommended for the Fox Pub and car park.
 It enables filing accurate police reports, evidence provision, and the successful arrest of the culprits.

 How to deter and prevent squatters from accessing a property?

-Some of the commonly used deterrent measures against squatters is the use of tamperproof locks, putting up ‘no trespassing’ signs, employing security guards, and installing security systems with video verifications.
-Some owners go as far as cutting power, water supply, and other utilities to the site but this measure might not be feasible in a development site that’s in an active state.
+Some of the commonly used deterrent measures against squatters are the use of tamperproof locks, employing security guards, and installing security systems with video verifications.
+Some owners go as far as cutting power, water supply, and other utilities to the site.
+However, this measure might not be feasible in a development site that’s in an active state.